Every New Movie You Can Stream Early While Theaters Are Closed

 Emma.

-Director Autumn de Wilde's candy-colored adaptation of Jane Austen's matchmaking comedy -- which stars Anya Taylor-Joy, Johnny Flynn, Mia Goth, Bill Nighy, Josh O'Connor and more -- is available early on-demand after a limited release that began in February.

-"I really hope we can all go back to work soon as so many brilliant hard working folk in the industry and outside the entertainment industry can’t survive long without a paycheck.
-Until then, I hope Emma. will give you a chance to escape with your imagination and heart while you (please) stay safely indoors," de Wilde shared on Instagram, announcing the film's updated release.
-"Sending so much love to you and yours.
-Looking forward to a time when we can rejoice in loving company again.
-As Jane Austen wrote in Emma: "It's such a happiness when good people get together."
+Director Autumn de Wilde's candy-colored adaptation of Jane Austen's matchmaking comedy is available on VOD following a limited release that began in February.
+"I hope Emma. will give you a chance to escape with your imagination and heart while you (please) stay safely indoors," de Wilde shared on Instagram.

 How to watch: Emma. is available to rent on Amazon, Fandango Now, Vudu on "a wide variety of the most popular on-demand services."